developer-zebra/developer-zebra-site/src/datawedge/6-8/guide/input/barcode/index.md

 Bluetooth scanners are supported according to the following rules:

 * **To initially configure the RS507** in a Profile, the scanner must be paired and connected.
-* **After initial configuration**, the Bluetooth scanner can be enabled and disabled in the Profile even if it is disconnected from the device.
-However, to configure reader parameters, decoders and other scanner settings, the Bluetooth scanner must be connected.
+* **After initial configuration**, a Bluetooth scanner can be enabled and disabled in the Profile, even if it is disconnected from the device.
+However, to configure decoders, reader parameters and other scanner settings, a Bluetooth scanner must be connected.
-* **DataWedge will not automatically reconnect** to a Bluetooth scanner if that scanner is connected while DataWedge is using a different auto-selected scanner.
-To re-enable a Bluetooth scanner, connect the scanner and select it in the Profile or re-choose the Auto select option.
+* **DataWedge does not automatically reconnect** to a Bluetooth scanner if that scanner is connected while DataWedge is using a different auto-selected scanner.
+To re-enable a Bluetooth scanner, connect the scanner and select it in the Profile or re-choose the "Auto" selection option.
-* **Auto-selection and Battery Swap -** If Scanner selection is set to Auto and the RS507 was enabled prior to a battery swap, DataWedge will continue working with that RS507 scanner upon reconnection after the battery is swapped.
-If the RS507 does not reconnect with after the swap, DataWedge will revert to the current default scanner.
+* **Auto-selection and Battery Swap -** If Scanner selection is set to Auto and an RS507 was enabled prior to a battery swap, DataWedge continues working with that RS507 scanner upon reconnection after a battery is swapped.
+If the RS507 does not reconnect after the swap, DataWedge reverts to the current default scanner.
-* **Keep Enabled on Suspend -** This mode is supported on Bluetooth and pluggable scanners, and might result in faster battery drain than would otherwise be expected while in suspend mode. **Note: The Zebra computing device will wake from suspend mode after pressing the scan trigger of any supported scanner**.
+* **Keep Enabled on Suspend -** This mode is supported on Bluetooth and pluggable scanners, and might result in faster battery drain than would otherwise be expected while in suspend mode. **Note: The Zebra computing device wakes from suspend mode when pressing the scan trigger of any supported scanner**.

 ### USB SSI Scanners
 DataWedge supports the following Zebra USB SSI scanners:

 * **DS3608** USB SSI Scanner
-* **LI3608** Ultra-Rugged USB Laser Scanner
+* **LI3608** Ultra-Rugged USB SSI Laser Scanner

-Support notes:
+**Support notes**:

 * The DS3608 scanner is supported only on VC80, ET50 and ET55 devices running Windows
 * Scanner must be configured using Symbol Native API (SNAPI) with Imager Interface